 Shanin received her licensure as a Professional Engineer in the state of Florida in 2002 and is also a Florida Certified Contract Manager.

-Shanin is active in the Florida Water Environment Association (FWEA), most recently serving as chair of the Big Bend Chapter from 2015-2017, coordinator of the Florida Water Festival of the Big Bend Area for 2015 and 2016, and on the board of the Water Resource, Reuse and Resiliency (formerly Water Reuse) Committee since 2008.
-Shanin was the recipient of the 2015 FWEA Award for Outstanding Service.
+Shanin is active in the Florida Water Environment Association (FWEA), previously serving as chair of the Big Bend Chapter from 2015-2017, coordinator of the Florida Water Festival of the Big Bend Area for 2015 and 2016, and on the board of the Water Resource, Reuse and Resiliency (formerly Water Reuse) Committee since 2008.
+Shanin was the recipient of the 2015 FWEA Award for Outstanding Service and the 2017 Thomas P. Smith Award for leadership and contribution to the advancement of wastewater design, operations or regulations.
 She is also a standing member of the Integrated Water Management Advisory Committee for the national Water Research Foundation and a member of the Florida Section of American Water Works Association (AWWA).

 Publications and Contributions to Published Materials